ttlion/sdtDBNsGUI/README.md

 &emsp;:warning::warning::warning: *As this tab concerns inference capabilities of the sdtDBN, the observations to be used when making inference should be inserted (using the [fourth tab][4]) before using this tab.* :warning::warning::warning:

 As already stated, this seventh tab has two modes: **Attribute inference** and **Progression until timestep**.
-Each mode functioning is detailed next.
+Each mode's functioning is detailed next.

 ### Seventh tab — Attribute inference mode